-Tax liability for sole proprietors is the amount of tax they are required to pay.
+Tax Liability for sole proprietors is the amount of tax they are required to pay.
 In their case, 92.35% of their net profit is first subject to a self-employment tax of 15.3%.
-Then, the remaining profit is taxed as income, at their individual tax rate.
-As you see, the lower your profit, the lower your tax liability will be.
+The remaining profit is taxed as income, at their individual tax rate.
+The lower your profit, the lower your tax liability will be.